 Laboratory Test Abnormalities

-TYSABRI induces increases in circulating lymphocytes, monocytes, eosinophils, basophils, and nucleated red blood cells.
-Observed changes persist during TYSABRI exposure, but are reversible, returning to baseline levels usually within 16 weeks after the last dose.
-Elevations of neutrophils are not observed.
+In clinical trials, TYSABRI was observed to induce increases in circulating lymphocytes, monocytes, eosinophils, basophils, and nucleated red blood cells.
+Observed changes persisted during TYSABRI exposure, but were reversible, returning to baseline levels usually within 16 weeks after the last dose.
+Elevations of neutrophils were not observed.
 TYSABRI induces mild decreases in hemoglobin levels that are frequently transient.

 Patient Counseling Information

 See FDA-approved patient labeling (Medication Guide).

 General Counseling Information